2. FESTIVALS AND EVENTS

 - Describe how you measure customer satisfaction and identify areas for improvement.
 (10)

 - What processes do you have in place to respond to customer complaints?
 (10)

 Part a) What processes do you have in place to understand how your customer feels about your product/service?
 For example; feedback forms, monitoring social media, blogs, mystery shoppers etc. Consider providing a case study/example where you have implemented a change based on customer feedback.

 Part b) Consider how you receive feedback for example telephone, email or User Generated Content such as blogs and TripAdvisor.
 Explain how you respond to each of these different communication channels.

 Question 5.
 Sustainability (20 points)

-b) Explain your commitment to environmental sustainability and provide evidence of any measurement of your environmental footprint (fuel, energy, carbon, water, waste).
+Part a) Explain your commitment to environmental sustainability and provide evidence of any measurement of your environmental footprint (fuel, energy, carbon, water, waste).
 Detail the practical activities you conduct at the festival/event in relation to conserving and measuring water, waste management and energy.